klipspringr/mefi-userscripts/README.md

 ## Notes

-- I use Chrome on Windows and the Modern Dark theme.
+- I use [TamperMonkey](https://www.tampermonkey.net/), Chrome, and the Modern Dark theme.
 I've briefly tested the scripts in other browsers and themes.
 If something looks skew-whiff, open an issue or [MeMail me](https://www.metafilter.com/user/304523), providing a screenshot if possible.